DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * other relocation expenses

 The IRP is a grant – you will not have to pay this money back.
-You can only receive the IRP once.
+If you are eligible, you can only receive the IRP once.

 [Learn more about teaching in England if you trained outside the UK](/non-uk-teachers/teach-in-england-if-you-trained-overseas).